tributech-solutions/tributech-docs/docs/guides/guide-integrate-data-source.md

 The Trust API provides the interface to store signed hashes of DataSpace Agents and/or to store values by using the Trust API's built in Agent (the recommond way to integrate server-side data sources).
 Every method requires the **UUID** of a data stream.

-Navigate to the Trust API via the "Tools" section of your DataSpace Node or you can follow this link to our demo instance: <a href="https://trust-layer-api.tributech.dataspace.network/" target="_blank">Trust API</a>
+Navigate to the Trust API via the "Tools" section of your DataSpace Node or you can follow this link to our demo instance: <a href="https://trust-api.azuretrial-node-a.dataspace-node.com/" target="_blank">Trust API</a>

 ### Integration via Data API

 The Data API provides the interface to store or consume values according to an **UUID** of an data stream.

-Navigate to the Trust API via the "Tools" section of your DataSpace Node or you can follow this link to our demo instance: <a href="https://data-api.tributech.dataspace.network/swagger" target="_blank">Data API</a>
+Navigate to the Data API via the "Tools" section of your DataSpace Node or you can follow this link to our demo instance: <a href="https://data-api.azuretrial-node-a.dataspace-node.com/" target="_blank">Data API</a>

 ## Further support for connecting data